denivip/CKNotify/README.md

     CKNotifyAlertTypeError    // Red, for warnings

-#Alert Locations
+##Alert Locations
-    CKNotifyAlertLocationTop     // Alert will be tied to the top of the view CKNotifyAlertLocationBottom  // Alert will be tied to the bottom of the view
+    CKNotifyAlertLocationTop     // Alert will be anchored to the top of the view CKNotifyAlertLocationBottom  // Alert will be anchored to the bottom of the view

 #Author